mizmozmaz/SwiftSync_app/README.md

-# SwiftSync_app
-SwiftSync app repository.
- # Makes a trivial change
-# Demo PR
+# SwiftSync Demo

+This is a demo repository for Le Chat integration.